Nephew (band)

-Nephew is a Danish rock band formed in 1996 in Aarhus, Denmark.
-The band consists of Simon Kvamm (lead vocals, keyboards, songwriting), Kristian Riis (guitar, backing vocals), Søren Arnholt (drums, backing vocals), Kasper Toustrup (bass guitar), René Munk Thalund (keyboards), and Marie Højlund (vocals, keyboards, guitar).
+Nephew was a Danish rock band formed in 1996 in Aarhus, Denmark.
+The band consisted of Simon Kvamm (lead vocals, keyboards, songwriting), Kristian Riis (guitar, backing vocals), Søren Arnholt (drums, backing vocals), Kasper Toustrup (bass guitar), René Munk Thalund (keyboards), and Marie Højlund (vocals, keyboards, guitar).

-The band uses a mixture of Danish and English in their lyrics; most of the band's early songs were in English with minimal Danish lyrics, but the band has since moved to primarily Danish vocals.
+The band used a mixture of Danish and English in their lyrics; most of the band's early songs were in English with minimal Danish lyrics, but the band has since moved to primarily Danish vocals.
 In 2009, when interviewed about the band's mixture of languages, frontman Simon Kvamm said: "It's important for me to use the Danish kind of English that I speak...my mother tongue Danish, and my second language English, are very present to me in thinking and talking and speaking with others, and writing.
 Also in songwriting.
 And things just take form in one of those languages, or a mixture in between them.
 I can't really find a system to what goes the English way and what goes the Danish."

-The band considers Depeche Mode, and the extended night season of Denmark, as its major influences, and dedicate many of their songs to the latter.
 As of 2013, Nephew has sold over 400,000 copies of their albums.

 History

-Early Days and Swimming Time (1996-2004)
+Early days and Swimming Time (1996–2004)

 The band was formed in 1996 by Simon Kvamm, Kristian Riis, Jonas Juul Jeppesen, and Søren Arnholt, all of whom were studying musicology at the university of Aarhus.
 In 1997 they participated in DM i Rock (Danish Championships in Rock), where they reached the semi-finals but did not win.
 In 1998 Nephew released two early demo albums, Tunes and Things to Do.
 After the release of these, they got some airtime on the Danish radio station P3.
 In 1998, Jonas Juul Jeppesen, who was until then the bassist in the band, left and was replaced by the current bassist Kasper Toustrup.

 The band's first studio album, Swimming Time, was released on 3 May 2000, on the small label Martian Records.
-The album was well received by both critics and fans, peaking at #15 on the charts for 1 week.
-The band's gig calendar became even busier than it already was, and the band performed both on Camp Stage at Roskilde Festival and several venues in Germany.
+The band's gig calendar became busier than it already was, and the band performed both on Camp Stage at Roskilde Festival and several venues in Germany.
 In spite of the band's success, the band members lost their enthusiasm and decided to disband in 2001, but during their farewell concert in Germany, they rediscovered their passion for music and decided to stay together.
+Swimming Time was re-released in 2005, peaking at #15 on the charts.